 Methodology of teaching this content is extremely important.
 It must not be through do's and dont's, but get students to explore and think by engaging them in a dialogue.
-It is best taught through group discussions and real life activities rather than lecturing.
+It best taught through group discussions and real life activities rather than lecturing.
 The role of group discussions, however, with clarity of thought of the teachers cannot be over emphasized.
 It is essential for giving exposure, guiding thoughts, and realizing values.

 The teachers must come from all the departments rather than only one department like HSS or from outside of the Institute.
+Experiments in this direction at IIT(BHU) are noteworthy and one can learn from them.

 Discussions would be conducted in small groups of about 20 students with a faculty mentor each.
 It is to open thinking towards the self.
-Universal Human Values discussions could evencontinue for rest of the semester as a normal course, and not stop with the induction program.
+Universal Human Values discussions could even continue for rest of the semester as a normal course, and not stop with the induction program.
 Besides drawing the attention of the student to larger issues of life, it would build relationships between teachers and students which last for their entire 4-year stay and possibly beyond.